The people of the UK and Ireland depend on the RNLI, and the RNLI depends on its network of more than 31,500 volunteers.

 Would you like to volunteer for the RNLI but concerned about finding the time to do so on a regular basis?
 Find out more about becoming an RNLI Deck Hand.

-We have more than 120 shops around the UK and the RoI selling a range of lifeboat souvenirs and gifts; all of which are run by volunteers.
+We have more than 120 shops around the UK and Ireland selling a range of lifeboat souvenirs and gifts; all of which are run by volunteers.
 Many of these shops are located alongside operational lifeboat stations – so you could see the lifeboat when it’s launched!

 Could you manage an RNLI shop, maximising the shops potential as well as taking charge of stock and keeping control of money as well as managing a staff of shop helpers?